joelparkerhenderson/demo-swift-hello-world/README.md

   * Choose the "Single View Application" icon.

-  * Click the button "Next".
+  * Tap the button "Next".

 1. You see the dialog "Choose options for your new project".

   * For "Product Name", type "Demo Swift Hello World".

-  * For "Organization Name", type your own, typical a company name, team name, or similiar.
-For example, "My Example Company Name".
+  * For "Organization Name", type anything you want; typically this is your company's name, or team's name, or similiar.
+For example, "Example Company".

-  * For "Organization Identifier", type your own, typically a reverse-domain-name.
+  * For "Organization Identifier", type anything you want; typically this is your company's reverse domain name.
 For example, "com.example".

-  * Click the button "Next".
+  * Tap the button "Next".

 1. You see the file chooser.

   * Choose where to save your project.

-  * Click the button "Create".
+  * Tap the button "Create".

+  * Xcode creates the project.

+## How to sign the project

-1. If Xcode prompts you to choose a development team, then do it.
+1. If Xcode shows a "Signing" area with a "Status" alert icon, here's how to solve it.

+  * Xcode may show a message such as "Signing for "Demo Swift Hello World" requires a development team.
+Select a development team in the project editor."

+  * In the same "Signing" section, choose the "Team" dropdown, and choose your Apple ID.

+  * If there's no Apple ID, then you need to add yours: Xcode → Preferences → Accounts → the "+" button → Add Apple ID

+## How to run

+1. Run the project.

+  * Xcode → Product → Run

+  * This is simply to verify that the project runs so far.

+1. The Simulator launches.

+  * The Simulator shows a blank screen.

+  * Quit the Simulator and go back to using Xcode.

 ## How to create the label

 1. Open the view.

-  * In the left Xcode column, click the icon "Main.storyboard".
+  * In the left Xcode column, Tap the icon "Main.storyboard".

-  * In the next Xcode column, click the icon "View Controller Scene", then "View Controller", then "View".
+  * In the next Xcode column, Tap the icon "View Controller Scene", then "View Controller", then "View".

-  * In the central Xcode column, you see the "View Controller" layout area.
+  * In the central Xcode column, you see the "View Controller" layout area, and the view box is all blue, which means it is selected.

 1. Add a label.

+  * In the lower-right Xcode area, there is a library picker, with four icons that have rollover tool tips: "Show the File Template library", "Show the Code Snippet library", "Show the Object library", "Show the Media library".

+  * Tap the circle icon "Show the Object Library".

-  * In the lower-right Xcode area, scroll until you see the "Label" item.
+  * Scroll until you see the "Label" item.

   * Drag-and-drop the "Label" item to the middle of the View Controller layout area.

-  * Edit the label text to say "Hello World".
+  * Double-tap the label to edit the text; edit the text to say "Hello World".

 ## How to center the label

 1. Center the label by adding constraints.

-  * Control-click-press the label and drag right, which triggers a popup menu; choose "Center Vertically in Container"
+  * Control-tap-press the label and drag right, which triggers a popup menu; choose "Center Vertically in Container"

-  * Control-click-press the label and drag down, which triggers a popup menu; choose "Center Horizontally in Container"
+  * Control-tap-press the label and drag down, which triggers a popup menu; choose "Center Horizontally in Container"

-1. Refresh the view by resetting the constraints.
+1. Update.

-  * In the central Xcode column, in the lower right area, click the icon that is a triangle between two vertical lines, which triggers a popup menu; choose "Reset to Suggested Contraints".
+  * In the central Xcode column, in the lower right area, tap the icon that is a refresh circle arrow, with the tool tip "Update Frames".

   * The text field resets to its constraints, which make it the correct size, and center it in the view.

+## How to run

+1. Run the project.

+  * Xcode → Product → Run

+1. The Simulator launches.

+  * The Simulator shows "Hello World".

+  * Congratulations, you're successful!

 ## Tracking

 * Package: demo_swift_hello_world
-* Version: 2.0.0
+* Version: 3.0.0
 * Created: 2016-04-09
-* Updated: 2016-09-18
+* Updated: 2017-09-18
 * License: BSD, GPL, MIT
-* Contact: Joel Parker Henderson (joel@joelparkerhenderson.com)
+* Contact: Joel Parker Henderson (http://joelparkerhenderson.com)